arvinsingh/CymruFluency/README.md

 > [!Note]
 > Accepted at *Advanced Concepts for Intelligent Vision Systems (ACIVS 2025)*
+>
+>  Post-print version is avaliable [HERE.](https://drive.google.com/file/d/1GaeLEE8Wn7J24R3zMerkaAxjjBL8YkIY/view?usp=sharing)

 This project introduces a novel dataset and method for evaluating Welsh language fluency using multimodal fusion techniques.

+### Abstract
+> Welsh is a linguistically rich yet under-resourced minority language.
+Despite its cultural significance, automated fluency assessment remains largely unexplored due to limited datasets and tools.
+Existing models focus on high-resource languages, leaving Welsh without sufficient multi-modal resources.
+To address this, we introduce CymruFluency, the first 4D dataset for Welsh fluency assessment, capturing both audio and 3D lip movements with expert-annotated fluency scores.
+Building on this, we propose a multi-modal fluency classification framework that combines audio features (mel spectrograms) and manually annotated 3D lip landmarks.
+Our fusion approach significantly improves fluency prediction over unimodal models, emphasizing the critical role of 3D lip dynamics in Welsh learning.
+This research advances minority language processing by integrating articulatory features into fluency evaluation, offering a powerful tool for Welsh language learning, assessment, and preservation.
 ## Capture steps

 ### 1. Sequence capture with 3dMD machine